Friday the 13th Part VIII: Jason Takes Manhattan: Plot

-While aboard a houseboat on Crystal Lake, teenager Jim Miller tells his girlfriend Suzi the legend of Jason Voorhees, before playing a prank on her with a hockey mask and a prop knife.
-The boat's anchor damages some underwater cables that shock Jason's corpse, which is still chained at the bottom of the lake, and revives him.
-He sneaks on board, takes the mask, and kills Jim with a harpoon gun before impaling Suzi.
+While aboard a houseboat on Crystal Lake, teenager Jim tells his girlfriend Suzi the legend of Jason Voorhees, before playing a prank on her with a hockey mask, similar to Jason's old mask, and a prop knife.
+The boat's anchor damages some underwater cables that shock Jason's corpse, who was seemingly killed in the previous film, and revives him.
+He sneaks on board, takes the mask, and kills Jim with a speargun before impaling Suzi.

 The next morning, the SS Lazarus is ready to set sail for New York City with a graduating senior class from Lakeview High School, chaperoned by biology teacher Dr. Charles McCulloch and English teacher Colleen Van Deusen.
-Van Deusen brings McCulloch's niece Rennie along for the trip despite her aquaphobia, much to his chagrin.
-Jason sneaks on board and kills rock star-wannabe J.J.
-Jarrett with her guitar.
-That night, a young boxer who lost his match to champion Julius Gaw is killed by Jason in the ship's sauna.
-Rennie, searching for her pet Border Collie Toby, discovers prom queen Tamara Mason and her friend Eva Watanabe doing drugs.
-McCulloch nearly catches them moments later and Tamara pushes Rennie overboard, believing that she told on them.
-She then uses video student Wayne Webber to record McCulloch in a compromising situation with her but rejects Wayne's advances afterward.
-Jason kills Tamara with a shard of the broken mirror after she showers.
+Colleen brings Charles's niece Rennie Wickham along for the trip despite her aquaphobia, much to his chagrin.
+Jason sneaks on board and kills rock star-wannabe J.J. with her guitar.
+That night, a young boxer who lost his match to champion Julius is killed by Jason in the ship's sauna.
+Rennie, searching for her pet Border Collie Toby, discovers prom queen Tamara Mason and her friend Eva doing drugs.
+Charles nearly catches them moments later, and Tamara pushes Rennie overboard, believing she told on them.
+She then uses video student Wayne Webber to record Charles in a compromising situation with her but rejects Wayne's advances afterward.
+Jason kills Tamara with a shard of a broken mirror after she showers.

-Rennie sees visions of a young Jason throughout the ship.
-Jason kills Captain Robertson and his first mate.
+Rennie sees visions of a young Jason in different forms throughout the ship.
+Jason kills Admiral Robertson and his first mate Jim.
 Rennie's boyfriend and Captain Robertson's son, Sean, discover them and tell the others before calling for an emergency.
 Eva finds Tamara's body and flees.
 Jason chases Eva into the disco room, where he strangles her to death on the dance floor.
-The students agree to search for Jason while McCulloch decides that the deckhand is responsible.
+The students agree to search for Jason while Charles decides that the deckhand is responsible.
 However, the deckhand is found with a fire axe in his back.
 Jason tosses student Miles Wolfe into the radio transmitter tower to his death, and Julius is knocked overboard.
 In the hold of the ship, Wayne comes upon J.J.'s body and is thrown into an electrical box by Jason.
 Wayne's corpse catches fire and causes the ship to take on water.
-With the other students that were left in the disco room seemingly dead, McCulloch, Van Deusen, Rennie, and Sean escape aboard a life raft and discover that Toby and Julius are still alive.
+With the other students that were left in the disco room seemingly dead, Charles, Colleen, Rennie, and Sean escape aboard a life raft and discover that Toby and Julius are still alive.
+The five then row away as the Lazarus sinks.